JonnyBelcher/hello-world/README.md

 # hello-world
-Not what we have But what we enjoy, constitutes our abundance.
+Not what we have but what we enjoy, constitutes our abundance.
 -Epicurus